 For more info on flu shots for asthmatics, check out this interview I did with a CDC expert: http://www.healthcentral.com/asthma/livingwithit-278640-5.html

-This week (Dec.
-4th to 11th) is National Influenza Vaccination Week.
-The Centers for Disease Control want you to know that it’s not too late to vaccinate!
+2011-2012 Season This week (Dec.
+4th to 11th) is _National Influenza Vaccination Week. _ The Centers for Disease Control want you to know that it’s not too late to vaccinate!
 They say that, “As long as flu viruses are spreading and causing illness, vaccination can provide protection against the flu.”

 As of the last reported week (which was the end of November), flu incidence was still pretty light across the U.S., but you can keep tabs on things in your area by looking at this interactive map: